-All Institutional Classes of Shares, except 'ZH', 'ZEH' and 'ZBH' have a minimum subscription amount of EUR 500,000.
+All Institutional Classes of Shares, except Z, ZB, ZH and ZBH have a minimum subscription amount of EUR 500,000.
 The Board of Directors can waive this minimum subscription amount at its discretion.
+Other Classes of Shares do have a minimum initial subscription amount of one Share.

-Class of Shares 'ZH', 'ZEH' and 'ZBH' Shares are available to:
+Class of Shares 'Z', 'ZB', 'ZH' and 'ZBH' Shares will only be available to:

-- (i) Institutional Investors who are (in)directly wholly or partly owned by Robeco Groep N.V. ("Members of the Robeco Group"); - (ii) Institutional Investors which consist of investment fund(s) and/or investment structure(s) which are (co-) managed and/or (sub)advised by Members of the Robeco Group; - (iii) Institutional Investors who are institutional clients of Members of the Robeco Group and are as such subject to separate (management, advisory or other) fees payable to such Members of the Robeco Group.
+- (i) institutional Investors who are (in)directly wholly or partly owned by Robeco Groep N.V. ("Members of the Robeco Group"); - (ii) institutional Investors which consist of investment fund(s) and/or investment structure(s) which are (co-) managed and/or (sub)advised by Members of the Robeco Group; - (iii) institutional Investors who are institutional clients of Members of the Robeco Group and are as such subject to separate (management, advisory or other) fees payable to such Members of the Robeco Group.

-The ultimate decision whether an institutional Investor qualifies for Class of Shares 'ZH', 'ZEH' and 'ZBH' Shares is at the discretion of the Board of Directors of the Company.
+The ultimate decision whether an institutional Investor qualifies for Class 'Z', 'ZB', 'ZH', 'ZEH' and 'ZBH' Shares is at the discretion of the Board of Directors.

-Class of Shares 'ZH', 'ZEH' and 'ZBH' Shares are designed to accommodate an alternative charging structure whereby a management and/or service fee normally charged to the Company and then reflected in the Net Asset Value is instead administratively levied and collected by such Member of the Robeco Group directly from the Shareholder.
+Class of Shares 'Z', 'ZB', 'ZH', 'ZEH' and 'ZBH' Shares are designed to accommodate an alternative charging structure whereby a management and/or service fee normally charged to the Company and then reflected in the Net Asset Value is instead administratively levied and collected by such Member of the Robeco Group directly from the Shareholder.